 - Keep livestock out of critical source areas, waterways and wet areas of a paddock by temporary or permanent fencing. - Where practical, begin grazing paddocks at the point furthest from the waterway to keep the crop as a buffer area between animals and waterways or critical source areas. - Break fences should be fenced across the slope with grazing starting at the top of a slope.
-The breaks should move in a downhill direction (figure 4). - It is recommended that a buffer of at least five metres width should be maintained near waterways with larger buffers providing more protection on sloping land.
+The breaks should move in a downhill direction (figure 4). - It is recommended that an uncropped and ungrazed buffer of at least five metres width should be maintained near waterways with larger buffers providing more protection on sloping land.
 Check regional and national regulations for minimum buffer widths around waterways in your area. - Where possible, leave critical source areas uncultivated and ungrazed with pasture cover left intact.
 If the critical source area is cropped, only graze lightly and when soil conditions are suitably dry to prevent pugging and soil damage. - Regularly backfence stock off land that has already been grazed.

 Figure 4.
 Strategic winter grazing to minimise environmental losses.
 Start grazing at the top of a slope and move breaks downhill.
 The gully at the bottom of this paddock is a critical source area that is dry in summer but gets wet in winter and after heavy rain.
 Leave CSAs uncultivated and ungrazed with pasture cover left intact.
-If the CSA is cropped, only graze lightly and when soil conditions are suitably dry to prevent pugging and soil damage.